cdli-gh/annodoc/index.md

 ## Open issues

+### Complex numerals

+Currently, multi-number numerals are connected by `compound` relations.
+This also includes *la1* 'minus' -- but this is verbal.
+Can we motivate a linguistic structure here?

 ### Syntactic relation between mu and year name

 Currently annotated as acl.
 To be confirmed: The year name is *not* an acl, is it?
 Maybe *that* is a ccomp, then?